Intrauterine Growth Restriction (IUGR): Symptoms, Causes, Diagnosis & Treatment

 Intrauterine Growth Restriction (IUGR) is a condition where a fetus does not grow at the expected rate during pregnancy.
 This complex condition demands comprehensive understanding and meticulous management to ensure optimal outcomes.
-This article delves into the causes, diagnosis, symptoms, and treatments associated with IUGR, alongside strategies for managing fetal growth and providing nutritional support.

-Causes of Intrauterine Growth Restriction (IUGR)
+What Causes Intrauterine Growth Restriction (IUGR)?

 The etiology of IUGR is multifactorial, encompassing maternal, placental, and fetal factors.
 Maternal conditions such as hypertension, preeclampsia, chronic renal disease, and malnutrition can impede fetal growth.
 Additionally, placental insufficiency, where the placenta fails to deliver sufficient nutrients and oxygen to the fetus, is a primary cause of IUGR.
 Fetal factors include genetic disorders, congenital anomalies, and infections like cytomegalovirus and toxoplasmosis.